morganofslo/bcs-backup/README.md

 bcs-backup
 ==========

 Backup and Restore BCS-460, BCS-462, and BCS-482 brew controller devices running 4.x firmware.

-## Getting Started

-Check it out in action at [https://morganofslo.github.io/bcs-backup](https://morganofslo.github.io/bcs-backup)

 ## Usage Notes

+- This utility must be run locally (not from a hosted HTTPS site like github pages) to communicate with your BCS device over HTTP.
 - **Authentication must be disabled** on your BCS device for this utility to work.
 The browser's CORS restrictions prevent authenticated requests from working properly.
 - After backup/restore, you can re-enable authentication on your BCS.